Brandawg93/homebridge-nest-cam/README.md

 - This plugin *does not* use the old access token authentication method as it is no longer supported.

 ## FAQ
-Q: Why is there no audio?

-A: Audio is not supported at this time.
-For more info, please read this [issue](https://github.com/Brandawg93/homebridge-nest-cam2/issues/1).

 Q: How do I enable motion detection alerts?

 A: Open the camera feed and press the settings gear in the top left.
 Select notifications and enable "Notifications on this device".